Vehicle Problems Covered Under Lemon Lawlemonlaw2019-04-11T15:02:02-07:00

 Mechanical doors and latches

-If these have been the subject of repeated repairs, you may wish to talk to an experienced, passionate, and knowledgeable California lemon law attorney about your possible case.
+If these have been the subject of repeated repairs, you may wish to talk to an experienced, passionate, and knowledgeable attorney about your possible case.
 We can help you understand your vehicle’s defects as well as your options for legal action.
 To meet our team, get your questions answered, or to request a private, complimentary case evaluation, please call us today toll-free at (888-534-2108) or fill out an online evaluations form.

 Defining a Material Defect